ajnaduvil/28-card-game-prototype/Rules/Rules-V3.md

 5.  **Winning a Trick:** The highest trump card played wins the trick *if the trump suit has been revealed*.
 If no trump cards are played, or if the trump suit is not revealed, the highest card of the suit led wins.
 6.  **Collecting Tricks:** The winner of the trick collects the cards played (3 or 4 cards) and places them face-down.
 7.  **Leading Subsequent Tricks (Tricks 2-8):** The **winner of the previous trick** leads the next trick.
 8.  **Conceding the Round:** If the Final Declarer believes they cannot win enough points to meet their bid, they may concede the round.
-This option is only available when the Declarer has not yet won enough points to meet their bid.
+This option is available at any point during the game to the bid winner - immediately after winning the bid in Phase 1, after winning the final bid in Phase 2, or during trick play (as long as they have not yet won enough points to meet their bid).
 When conceding:
     *   The Declarer announces their concession.
     *   Play immediately stops.
     *   The round is automatically scored as a failed bid: